 Yet, women still only occupy 26% of the over 4 million computer science-related positions in the country and account for only 11% of executives in Fortune 500 tech companies.

-Not only is the lack of diversity in tech profoundly out of line, but it's also bad for business, especially when we
+Not only is the lack of diversity in tech profoundly out of line, but it's also bad for business.

 The good news is that a good number of organizations and initiatives have cropped up around the country to change the game.
 Some are focusing on girls still in school, others on offering training to women already out in the workforce.
 But what unites all of these organizations is the belief that not only should women be occupying an equal share of the over 3 million tech jobs, but that they are in fact the future of tech.

-Here's a rundown of 10 of the leading not-for-profits and organizations working to forge a path to get more girls in tech, and to help women make their mark in the industry.
+Here's a rundown of 8 of the leading not-for-profits and organizations working to forge a path to get more women in tech, and to help women make their mark in the industry.

-The US-based program has taught over 40,000 girls to code to date.
-They offer both after school clubs which are open to 6th-12th-grade girls, and summer immersion programs for 10th-11th-grade girls which take place at leading technology companies.
-With locations in all 50 states, Puerto Rico, and the Virgin Islands, they are driven by the single mandate to close the gender gap in the technology sector.
+The US-based program has taught over 450,000 girls to code to date.
+They offer both after-school clubs which are open to 6th-12th-grade girls, and summer immersion programs for 10th-11th-grade girls which take place at leading technology companies.
+With locations in all 50 states, Puerto Rico, and the Virgin Islands, they are driven by the single-mandate to close the gender gap in the technology sector.